techone --guide=cloud-management

 Cloud and server management: prevention, not firefighting

-Long-term preventive maintenance for Azure, Hetzner, and own infrastructure.
+Long-term preventive maintenance for Azure, AWS, and self-hosted infrastructure.
 Monthly checks, backups, security patches.
-No black box.
 You see what is happening, what was fixed, and what is coming.

 Last updated: